speedment/speedment-doc/pages/hazelcast.md

 IMap{name='sakila.sakila.city'}
 IMap{name='sakila.sakila.sales_by_film_category'}
 ```
-The utility class `IngestUtil` contains a number of related methods that can be used to control the ingest process in more detail including:
+The utility class `IngestUtil` contains a number of related methods that can be used to control the ingest process in more detail, including:
 - Selecting a custom `ExecutorService` used to ingest data
 - Selecting a database transaction to use during data ingest
-- Applying arbitrary `Stream` operators on the database source Stream (e.g. to limit or filter the database content)
+- Applying arbitrary `Stream` operators on the database source Stream (e.g. limiting or filtering the database content)
 - Clearing all data before start of data ingest
 - Selecting a subset of database tables to use during ingest